zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 Kahane wants to teach you how to better manage your perspective.
 He wants to prepare you for situations that you can't walk away from, to step into and out of different perspectives, to adapt and to collaborate.

-"...we separate and shield ourselves by asserting that we are right and the others are wrong.
+In chapter 7, he says, "...we separate and shield ourselves by asserting that we are right and the others are wrong.
 We fear that if we collaborate with those others, we will become contaminated or compromised -- that we will betray what we stand for and who we are."
 Instead, he goes on, be intentional and reframe your approach: "I can phone home to say that I will be late 'because I am in traffic' or 'because I am traffic'.
 The latter explanation explicitly opens up my options to work with others to change the situation."
-From Kahane, chapter 7.

 The ideas here pair well with Choudhury's book, which is at the top of this list.

 Kahane's strategies aren't specific to cross-cultural scenarios.
 I found they adapt well to that context, though.
 To that end, the book's conclusion includes a structured series of exercises.

-The intention of this book reminds me a little of de Bono's decision-making book, "Six Thinking Hats," or Burn's cognitive behavioral therapy classic, "Feeling Good."
+The intention of this book reminds me a little of de Bono's decision-making book, Six Thinking Hats, or Burn's cognitive behavioral therapy classic, Feeling Good.
 Kahane, however, deals with systemic poverty and guerrilla wars.
 He's worked as a conflict mediator and scenario planner for governments and NGOs around the world.

 If you're in a hurry, start midway through: Chapter 5 is probably a good spot.
 Then flip back through earlier chapters when you need to fill in.